YowSiaoKang/tp/docs/UserGuide.md

 **:information_source: Take note:**<br>

-- When editing tags, the existing tags of the person will be removed i.e editing of tags is not cumulative. <br>
+- When editing tags, the existing tags of the volunteer will be removed i.e editing of tags is not cumulative. <br>
   e.g. `edit 1 t/newTag` will result a single tag `newTag` for volunteer at index 1.
-- You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+- You can remove all the volunteer’s tags by typing `t/` without specifying any tags after it.

 </div>

 Examples:

-- `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+- `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st volunteer to be `91234567` and `johndoe@example.com` respectively.
-- `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+- `edit 2 n/Betsy Crower t/` Edits the name of the 2nd volunteer to be `Betsy Crower` and clears all existing tags.

 What you should see:
 ![edit1](images/features/edit1.png)